LineageOS/lineage_wiki/_includes/templates/device_upgrade.md

 6. Click `Advanced`, then `Enable ADB`.
 {%- endif %}
 {%- endif %}
-4. Run `adb reboot sideload`.
+4. Run `adb -d reboot sideload`.
     {% include alerts/important.html content="The device may reboot to a blank black screen, fear not, this is a known bug on some recoveries, proceed with the instructions." %}
-5. Run `adb sideload /path/to/zip` (inserting the path to your LineageOS package).
+5. Run `adb -d sideload /path/to/zip` (inserting the path to your LineageOS package).
     {% include alerts/specific/tip_adb_flash_success.html %}
 {%- if device.is_ab_device and device.uses_twrp %}
-6. _(Optionally)_: If you want to install any add-ons, run `adb reboot sideload` once more, then `adb sideload /path/to/zip` those packages in sequence.
+6. _(Optionally)_: If you want to install any add-ons, run `adb -d reboot sideload` once more, then `adb -d sideload /path/to/zip` those packages in sequence.
 {%- elsif device.is_ab_device %}
-6. _(Optionally)_: If you want to install any add-ons, click `Advanced`, then `Reboot to Recovery`, then when your device reboots, click `Apply Update`, then `Apply from ADB`, then `adb sideload /path/to/zip` those packages in sequence.
+6. _(Optionally)_: If you want to install any add-ons, click `Advanced`, then `Reboot to Recovery`, then when your device reboots, click `Apply Update`, then `Apply from ADB`, then `adb -d sideload /path/to/zip` those packages in sequence.
 {%- elsif device.uses_twrp %}
-6. _(Optionally)_: If you want to install any add-ons, click `Advanced`, then `ADB Sideload`, then swipe to begin sideload, then `adb sideload /path/to/zip` those packages in sequence.
+6. _(Optionally)_: If you want to install any add-ons, click `Advanced`, then `ADB Sideload`, then swipe to begin sideload, then `adb -d sideload /path/to/zip` those packages in sequence.
 {%- else %}
-6. _(Optionally)_: If you want to install any add-ons, click `Apply Update`, then `Apply from ADB`, then `adb sideload /path/to/zip` those packages in sequence.
+6. _(Optionally)_: If you want to install any add-ons, click `Apply Update`, then `Apply from ADB`, then `adb -d sideload /path/to/zip` those packages in sequence.
 {%- endif %}
     {% include alerts/note.html content="If you previously had any Google Apps add-on package installed on your device, you must install an updated package **before** the first boot of Android!
 If you did not have Google Apps installed, you must wipe the **Data** partition (or perform a factory reset) to install them." %}
 {% if device.is_ab_device or device.uses_twrp != true %}